LittleLittleCloud/Torchsharp-phi/Doc/Usage.md

 ### Consume model like an OpenAI chat completion service

 > [!NOTE]
 > This feature is very useful for evaluation and benchmarking.
 Because most of the benchmarking frameworks are implemented in python, but support consuming openai-like api.
+Therefore we can use this feature to evaluate the model using the same benchmarking framework as other models and get comparable results.

 If the model is deployed as a service, developers can consume the model similar to OpenAI chat completion service.
 ```C#